Red Klotz: Early life

 Klotz was born in Philadelphia, Pennsylvania, into a Jewish family.
 He began playing basketball at age 12.
 He attended South Philadelphia High School where he led the school team to city basketball championships in 1939 and 1940, both times earning Philadelphia Player of the Year honors.

 He attended Villanova University on an athletic scholarship, playing on the undefeated freshman basketball team.
 He left college for World War II, serving stateside.

 Career

 Klotz "played for a number of teams in those early and turbulent days of professional basketball", according to Joe Posnanski of Sports Illustrated.
 Klotz played with the South Philadelphia Hebrew Association (the Philadelphia Sphas) of the American Basketball League (ABL) as a point guard in the 1940s.
 In an exhibition game, the Sphas defeated the Harlem Globetrotters, Klotz's first game against them.
 He played with the Sphas until 1947.

 Klotz played during the 1948 season on the Baltimore Bullets team, the year they won the Basketball Association of America championship.
 He played in 11 games, scoring 15 points.
 He also played in six playoff games, scoring six points.

-At 5 ft 7 in, he is tied as the fourth-shortest person to play in an NBA game, and the shortest to play on a championship team.
+At 5 ft 7 in, he is tied as the fifth-shortest person to play in an NBA game, and the shortest to play on a championship team.